dev-status-200/ccript-client/README.md

 ## Getting Started

-server code is required to run this code locally, which can be found [here](https://github.com/dev-status-200/ccript-server). or place the contents of .env in the .env.development file to connect direcly with cloud hosted server.
+A local server is required to run this code locally, which can be found [here](https://github.com/dev-status-200/ccript-server). or place the contents of .env file, in to the .env.development file to connect direcly with cloud hosted server.

 After cloning this repository, make sure to install all the dependencies